openminds/sneakers/README.md

 If you run `vagrant` by itself, help will be displayed showing all available subcommands.
 In addition to this, you can run any Vagrant command with the `-h` flag to output help about that specific command.

 Develop your app in the directory you've given with the `app_directory` parameter.
-When you surf to `http://localhost:9000` (or nog 9000 but another port you've set with http_port) you should see your website as it would show on an Openminds production server.
+When you surf to `http://localhost:9000` (or not 9000 but another port you've set with http_port) you should see your website as it would show on an Openminds production server.